networkandcode/networkandcode/README.md

 - 👀 I’m interested in DevOps, Web Development and AI/ML
 - 🌱 I’m currently contributing to the AWS community builders program
 - 💞️ I’m looking to collaborate on some cool opensource software that fits my skillset
-- 📫 You could reach me at linkedin.com/in/networkandcode
+- 📫 You may check my portfolio at https://networkandcode.github.io

 <!---
 networkandcode/networkandcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.